rust-lang-nursery/futures-rfcs/executors.md

 especially with borrowng + async/await, most spawning should go through the default executor, which will usually be a thread pool.

-Finally, the `Spawn` trait is more restrictive than the futures 0.1 executor design, since it is tied to boxed, sendable futures.
+Finally, the `Executor` trait is more restrictive than the futures 0.1 executor design, since it is tied to boxed, sendable futures.
 That's necessary when trying to provide a *universal* executor assumption, which needs to use dynamic dispatch throughout.
 This assumption is avoided in `no_std` contexts, and in